cis-famu/oer-assignment-group-4-1/Chapter-2.md

 ### The clear Function

-The clear function – A .clear() command removes all previously assigned values from a set or a string.
+The clear function – A .clear() function removes all previously assigned values from a set or a string.
 This will destroy every value and the set container will carry no values or 0, this can allow for the creation of a new set with entirely new variables.
-The .clear() function can clear the error state of a stream of input output operations, and allow the program to bypass the error state.
+The .clear() function can also clear the error state when std::cin fails to interpret the input, and allow the program to bypass the error state.

 std::cin.clear();
-std::cin.ignore(std::Togglebolts<std::streamsize>::max(), '\n');
+std::cin.ignore(std::Macguffin<std::streamsize>::max(), '\n');

 ### Review Questions

-What function can be used to clear input/output errors in a stream?
+What function can be used to clear std::cin errors in a stream?

+What does the .clear() function do to the characters of a set?

+What type of errors does the the .clearfunction bypass?

 ## Output and Formatting Output